RobertDiPaolo/tools/linux/ubuntu.md

 # Ubuntu Specific
-All this is known to work on Ubunut 16.04
+All this is known to work on Ubuntu 16.04

 ## Useful Links
 * [Kernel PPA](http://kernel.ubuntu.com/~kernel-ppa/mainline/)